lpil/dogma/README.md

 Dogma is a principle or set of principles laid down by an authority as **incontrovertibly true**.

-It's also a code style linter for Elixir, powered by good old fashioned shame.
+It's also a code style linter for Elixir, powered by shame.

 <br/>
 <br/>